Osprey Sojourn Shuttle 100L Review

 Travelers who are familiar with Osprey backpacks will instantly recognize the style and function of the Sojourn Shuttle.
 In many ways, it's similar to a backpack on wheels.

 While this bag could be used for any travel application, it leans heavily toward adventure travel, where more gear is packed than clothing.
 The rounded backpack design is stylish but also lends itself well to being dragged through the brush, lashed to a pack animal, or strapped to the top of an SUV.
 One of our favorite simple yet very functional features aboard the Sojourn Shuttle is its grab handles — there are four of them.
 Each is massive and very comfortable.
-Both side handles are offset, so they ride very close to the body.
+Both side handles are offset, so they ride very closely to the body.
 This is crucial when carrying a load of gear up less-than-ideal terrain because it more effectively balances the weight of the bag against the weight of the body and allows the porter to maintain a normal walking posture.

 Should You Buy the Osprey Sojourn Shuttle 100L?